redis/node-redis/README.md

 ### "drain"

 `client` will emit `drain` when the TCP connection to the Redis server has been buffering, but is now writable.
 This event can be used to stream commands in to Redis and adapt to backpressure.

+All commands return a boolean if the stream had to buffer or not.
+If false is returned the stream had to buffer.
-Right now, you need to check `client.command_queue.length` to decide when to reduce your send rate and resume sending commands when you get `drain`.
+That way you can decide when to reduce your send rate and resume sending commands when you get `drain`.

+You can manually control the low water and high water marks by passing ommand_queue_high_water` and `command_queue_low_water` to the client options.
+Check the [Node.js streams API](https://nodejs.org/api/stream.html) for further info.

 ### "idle"